A MESSAGE FROM OUR DIRECTOR

 Wuh Skladan s'Sha'Khartausu

 Welcome to the Vulcan Language Institute site!
-This site is the ongoing process of work I began 25 years ago.
+This site is the ongoing process of work I began many years ago.
 This organization began as informal discussions amongst fans in the 1970's and took shape as a group in 1980.
-Over the years, nearly 45 people have participated in one way or another.
+Over the years, a lot of people have participated in one way or another.
 My original intention was to publish our materials in a format similar to Marc Okrand's 1985 edition of The Klingon Dictionary.
 We discovered Paramount Pictures and Pocket Books apparently consider the Klingon language interest a fluke and will not give much support to other Star Trek languages.
 This is too bad, since we have seen that there is clear fan support for Vulcan, Romulan, Cardassian, Bajoran, and even Ferengi languages.
-This site is presently the only way we have to expose interested fans to our work.
+This site is presently the only way we have to expose fans to our work.
 Our organization continues to evolve now that we are no longer a "private" group.

 Our online vocabulary and grammar materials are developing.
 We want to especially work on the grammar materials, so that with the selection of words we have made available so far, the average person should be able to translate some basic sentences to and from either of the main Golic Vulcan languages we focus on.
 We have put a number of language lessons online and will add more.
 Other projects are in the works.
-Someday we will translate works of literature and the entire Bible into Golic Vulcan.
+Someday we will translate works of literature and perhaps the entire Bible into Golic Vulcan.
 I have personally translated the first two chapters of Genesis from The Bible into Golic.
-These are online for study.
 Be patient with us, we have lots more coming!
 Dif-tor heh smusma..
 (Live long and prosper!)

 INTRODUCTIONS: WHO WE ARE